MichaelTien8901/michaeltien8901.github.io/_posts/2019-01-06-STM32F072-MOSI-Idle-State.md

 ---
 layout: post
 title: "Another Undocument Feature: STM32F0 SPI Interface MOSI Idle State"
+categories: STM32
 date: 2019-01-06
 ---

-# SPI Interface MOSI Idle State
+## MOSI State When SPI is Idle

    SPI is simple protocol with 4 signals(SS, SCLK, MOSI, and MISO).
 With STM32 CubeMX utility, I can easily manipulate the timing of SPI timing.
-One day, I think maybe we can use SPI for generate control signals for some hardware, like LED with WS2812B.
+We can use SPI for generate control signals for some hardware, like LED with WS2812B([https://bitbucket.org/mtien888/stm32-for-ws2812b-using-spi/src/](https://bitbucket.org/mtien888/stm32-for-ws2812b-using-spi/src/).

 ## Why Do We Care MOSI Idle State?

    It is not defined in SPI how the MOSI idle state should be.
-It doesn't matter for SPI device when select signal is not enabled.
+It doesn't matter for SPI device when select signal(SS) is not enabled.
-   If you google around, some people it is high(maybe with pull-up resistor).
-Others say it is the last bit sent.
+   If you google around, some people say MOSI is high(maybe with pull-up resistor) when SPI is idle.
+Others say it is the last bit sent by SPI.
-   For me to use MOSI to generate control signal, the undefined state just unacceptable.
-Then I make a series tests to find out
+   I made a series tests to find out MOSI state when SPI is idle with STM32F072.
-   MOSI for STM32F072.

 ## WARNING: THE RESULT ONLY FOR STM32F072

-   The test result is only for STM32F072.
    For different brand and series MCU(F1, F3, F4 for example), the result maybe be different.

 ## Tests
   * STM32F072 SPI Settings